-Because alcohol use is so commonplace in the United States, many people are surprised that withdrawing from alcohol can result in a multitude of uncomfortable withdrawal symptoms, and in some cases, can even be life-threatening.
+Because alcohol use is so commonplace in the United States, many people are surprised that withdrawing from alcohol can result in a multitude of uncomfortable withdrawal symptoms and side effects, and in some cases, can even be life-threatening.
 Due to the discomfort that alcohol withdrawal may cause, many people who have an alcohol use disorder (AUD) fear going through the withdrawal process.
 What’s more, in spite of the negative physical and social effects of long-term alcohol abuse, this fear of withdrawal can be one of the reasons that those who are addicted to alcohol choose to keep drinking.

 Individual Factors Affecting Alcohol Withdrawal